Continuous wear contact lenses: a simple choice

 What is the Best Extended Wear Contact Lens?

 When choosing continuous wear contact lenses Silicone hydrogel contact lenses (SiHy) are the best option by far - according to the BCLA (British Contact Lens Association) who also recommend regular check ups with your Optometrist to monitor on your eye health.

 Based on customer reviews from a variety of sources we have narrowed the field down to a few great lenses:

 If you're interested in switching to continuous wear contact lenses, you should first discuss your situation with your eye care professional.
-They will assess your situation and help you to decide if they are the right option for your lifestyle and vision requirements.
-Continuous wear lenses, because they are in your eyes 24 hours a day, need careful fitting by an Optician to make sure the lenses are suitable for your eyes.
+They will assess your eye health and suitability and help you to decide if they are the right choice for your lifestyle and vision requirements, because continuous wear lenses are in your eyes 24 hours a day, need careful fitting by an Optometrist to make sure the lenses are suitable for your eyes.

 You should also remember to get your eyes checked on a routine basis to ensure your needs don't change.
 Depending on your age and other circumstances, you may even be eligible for a free eye exam on the NHS.

-Once you're ready to purchase extended wear contact lenses, Contactlenses.co.uk is sure to have what you're looking for.
+Once you're ready to purchase extended wear contact lenses, we are sure to have what you're looking for.
 We've been providing corrective lenses for many years and we work hard to provide excellent customer support and products from the most respected manufacturers.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP

 Created: 24 Apr 2015, Last modified: 11 Sep 2020